Week 12 NFL player props, picks odds: Target Sam Darnold with Week 12 NFL bets

-Week 12 NFL player props, odds, picks: Back Sam Darnold Over 240.5 passing yards in Sunday NFL prop bets
+Week 12 NFL player props, odds, picks: Target Sam Darnold Over 240.5 passing yards in Sunday NFL prop bets

 The SportsLine Machine Learning Model AI has locked in its top Week 12 NFL prop picks for players like Sam Darnold, Quinshon Judkins and Amon-Ra St. Brown